krathalan/apparmor-profiles/README.md

 ### pash
 You may need to [add local overrides](#adding-local-overrides) to allow `pash` to access your password files and GNUPG files if they're somehwere other than `~/.local/share/pash/` and `~/.gnupg/` respectively.

-### polybar
-You may need to [add local overrides](#adding-local-overrides) to allow `polybar` modules to work which I have not tested.
-I have tested the following modules to work: i3, xwindow, network, pulseaudio, cpu, date.

 ### postfix
 You may need to [add local overrides](#adding-local-overrides) to allow `postfix` to access your HTTPS certificates, if you keep them somewhere other than `/etc/letsencrypt/`.